Sherwin Meneses: Arellano Chiefs

 Meneses moved to the Arellano Chiefs in the National Collegiate Athletic Association.

 NU Lady Bulldogs

 In August 2024, Meneses became coach of the NU Lady Bulldogs.
 NU considered national team coach Jorge Edson and Akari Chargers coach Taka Minowa for the role left by Norman Miguel.
 Meneses accepted the role adding to his current position as head coach of Creamline.
 His wife and daughter have studied at NU.

 The Lady Bulldogs played at the 2024 Asian Women's Club Volleyball Championship under the club name Monolith Skyrisers.
 They finished sixth.
-He would be formally signed as coach for the Lady Bulldogs for the UAAP in October 1, 2024.
+He would be formally signed as coach for the Lady Bulldogs for the UAAP on October 1, 2024.

 Meneses and the Lady Bulldogs won the 2024 Shakey's Super League Pre-season Championship over the DLSU Lady Spikers.
-The latter lost again, 0-2, in the finals as NU claimed back-to-back UAAP crowns in May 2025.
+The latter lost again, 0–2, in the finals as NU claimed back-to-back UAAP crowns in May 2025.
 Meneses left the team in September 2025 and was replaced by Regine Diego.